Daniel F. Davis: Later life

-After leaving office, Davis served as the federal collector of customs for the port of Bangor from 1882 to 1886.
+After leaving office, Davis served as the federal collector of customs for the Port of Bangor in Bangor, Maine from 1882 to 1886.
 He died in Bangor on January 9, 1897, and was buried at Corinthian Cemetery in Corinth.

 Family

 In 1867, Davis married Laura B. Goodwin of East Corinth; they were the parents of eight children, five of whom lived to adulthood.